LemmyNet/lemmy-docs/src/en/administration/first_steps.md

 ### Federation

+Federation is disabled by default, and needs to be enabled either through the online admin panel or directly through the `config.json` file.

 To test that your instance federation is working correctly execute `curl -H 'Accept: application/activity+json' https://your-instance.com/u/your-username`, it should return a json data, and not an .html file.
 If that is unclear to you, it should look similar to the output of `curl -H 'Accept: application/activity+json' https://lemmy.ml/u/nutomic`.

 ## Inclusion on join-lemmy.org instance list